LanAShipp/Digital-History-Notebook/README.md

 Add a README.md file when you create the repository.
 After creating the repository, clone it to your local computer.
 Open the README.md file in a text editor and copy and paste this entire assignment briefing into it.
 Once the content is in the file, you will need to push it back to GitHub.
-Report Status (These questions need to be answered for part of your grade):
+Report Status (These questions need to be answered for part of your grade): Done

 1.1: What command did you use to bring the repository to your local machine?
 Answer: **git clone**